akeneo/pim-community-dev/TESTING.md

 - it tests only one class at a time
 - it performs no [I/O call](#faq)
 - it doesn't require any setup (no fixtures for instance)
-- it mocks only what we own
+- it doubles only what we own
 - it "lives" in memory only

 Tools: